DPHLong/shopping_app_buyer/README.md

-# uber_shop_app
+# shopping_app_buyer

-A new Flutter project.
+A 3-in-1 Flutter project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a part of a 3-in-1 Flutter shopping application, which includes 3 projects: buyer, seller and web-admin-panel.

 A few resources to get you started if this is your first Flutter project: